Children of the Night (Richard Marx song)

 "Children of the Night" is a song written and recorded by Richard Marx, issued as the sixth and final single from his second album Repeat Offender.
 The song peaked at #13 on the Billboard Hot 100 in 1990, and was written in support of the suburban Los Angeles (Van Nuys)-based organization for runaways.
+It also features Marx's father Dick Marx on horn arrangements.

 Composition

 In a 2018 interview with Songfacts, Marx said:

 Track listing

 All songs written Richard Marx and produced by Marx and David Cole.